Hamid-abdellaoui/insea-charity/README.md

 # INSEA CHARITY
-you can access this website via this link :
+This is the repository of official INSEA Charity website you can access it via this link :

 https://insea-charity.netlify.app/